cheeyeo/cheeyeo.github.io/about.md

 He is currently doing independent research in the following areas:
 * Reinforcement Learning
-* Computer Vision with Large Vision models
+* Computer Vision with Large Vision transformer models
 * Application of machine learning to real-world problems
-* Automation in cloud computing
+* Automation and cloud computing

 Chee is also prolific in the open source community by contributing to open source projects.
 Examples of his own open source work can be found at [http://github.com/cheeyeo](https://github.com/cheeyeo){:target="_blank"}.